The vector group of transformeris an essential property for successful parallel operation of transformers.

-Hence every electrical power transformer must undergo through vector group test of transformer at factory site for ensuring the customer specified vector group of transformer.
+Hence every electrical power transformer must undergo through vector group test of transformer at factory site for ensuring the customer specified vector group of transformer, JYT-F transformer turn ratio tester has this function.

 The phase sequence or the order in which the phases reach their maximum positive voltages, must be identical for two paralleled transformers.
 Otherwise, during the cycle, each pair of phases will be short circuited.